-As approved by the Board of Directors meeting in November 2021, ZNet issued new shares by cash.
+As approved by the Board of Directors in November 2021, ZNet issued new shares by cash.
 In accordance with the R.O.C.
-Company Act, ZNet reserved 6,429 thousand new shares for subscription by the employees of ZNet, the Company and affiliated companies.
+Company Act, ZNet reserved 6,429 thousand new shares for subscription by the employees of ZNet, Unizyx and affiliated companies.
+Each unit can be exercised to purchase one share of ZNet.
 The duration of the plan is 0.12 years.
-The estimated fair value of the options granted was \$1.4 (TWD) at the date of grant using the Black-Scholes option pricing model.
+The Company estimated fair value of the options at granted date by using Black-Scholes option pricing model.
 ZNet granted the Company's employees 665 thousand new shares for subscription.
 The Company recognized compensation costs and a credit balance of investments accounted for using the equity method amounting to \$937 in the year of 2021.

-As approved by the Board of Directors meeting in November, 2020 and 2019, ZNet issued 7,000 thousand and 6,000 thousand units of employee stock options, respectively.
+As approved by the Board of Directors in November, 2020 and 2019, ZNet issued 7,000 thousand and 6,000 thousand units of employee stock options, respectively.
 Each unit can be exercised to purchase one share of ZNet.
 The duration of both plans is 5 years.

-The estimated fair value of the options granted ranges from \$3.3 and \$3.9 (TWD) at the date of grant using the Black-Scholes option pricing model, respectively.
-ZNet granted the Company's employees 805 thousand and 281 thousand units of employee stock options, and the Company recognized compensation cost amounting to \$1,821 and \$781 in the year of 2021 and 2020, respectively.
-Furthermore, ZNet granted to its, Zyxel and ZyTPE's employees 6,195 thousand and 5,337 thousand units of employee stock options, and recognized compensation cost amounting to \$16,443 and \$11,011 in the years of 2021 and 2020.
+The Company estimated fair value of the options at granted date by using Black-Scholes option pricing model.
+ZNet granted the Company's employees 805 thousand and 281 thousand units of employee stock options, and the Company recognized compensation costs of \$1,030 and \$1,821 in the years of 2022 and 2021, respectively.
+Furthermore, ZNet granted to its, Zyxel and ZyTPE's employees 6,195 thousand and 5,337 thousand units of employee stock options, and the recognized compensation costs amounted to \$8,159 and \$16,443 in the years of 2022 and 2021.

-As of December 31, 2021, the related information was as follows:
+As of December 31, 2022, the related information was as follows:

 Туре Grant date Issued units (in thousands) Grant period Exercise price per share (TWD) Adjusted exercise price per share (TWD) New shares reserved for subscription by employees in 2021 Nov.
 10, 2021 6,429 Service periods 0.12 years 14.0 14.0 Employee stock options in 2020 Nov.
-10, 2020 7,000 Service periods 2 years 14.0 14.0 Employee stock options in 2019 Nov.
-8, 2019 5,618 Service periods 2 years 14.0 14.0
+10, 2020 7,000 Service periods 2 years 14.0 12.9